Fabeline/mountmaster/README.md

 ## Changelog

-### ver 1.4.1
+### ver 1.5.0
-- Added support for filtering by expansions
+- Added support for filtering by expansion.
+- Separated the user interface into tabs.
+- You can now set a keybind or create an action button for several different mount summons:
+    - Summon normal mount (flying if possible)
+    - Summon aquatic mount
+    - Summon repair mount
+    - Summon auction house mount
+    - Summon mailbox mount
+- Added the ability to choose whether keybinds should be character-specific.

 ### ver 1.4.0
 - Added new mounts for patch 11.5.0